WatsonJoev/git-control/CONTRIBUTING.md

 ## Code of Conduct

+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to the project maintainers.

+Key principles:
 - Be respectful and inclusive
 - Welcome newcomers and help them learn
 - Focus on constructive feedback